rianhanft/Rian-s_Evil_Portals_For_Marauder/README.md

 Discord: hitgrandmanotjuul

-Make sure html file/s are in the root directory on the Marauder and not in a separate folder, or it won't work!
+Make sure the HTML file (s) are in the root directory on the Marauder, not in a separate folder, or the portals won't work!

+If you have any questions/concerns about a captive portal and it's not working, please let me know.